Coddeus/vera/examples/dev/README.md

 cargo run
 ```

 Then, modifying the get() function in `lib/src/lib.rs` will modify the render when the animation restarts.
-src/main.rs is the intermediate between Vera and the hot lib.
+src/main.rs is an intermediate.
+It sends the `Input` returned from the hot lib to vera.